zhaoyun95/data-project-two/README.md

 # An App to help investors pick stocks
 #### Developers:
-Tanvir Khan
+- Tanvir Khan
-Nicky Arohi Pant
+- Nicky Arohi Pant
-Fabienne Zumbühl
+- Paul Pineda
-James Ye
+- James Ye
-Paul Pineda
+- Fabienne Zumbühl
 ## We have downloaded 171 company data from yahoo finance and loaded into our database
 ## instructions to setup this app in your local environment
 1. clone this repo to your computer